Sumico/ttp/docs/source/TTP_TAGS/Inputs.rst

 Input tag attributes
 -----------------------------------------------------------------------------

-There are a number of attributes can be specified in input tag, these attributes required to define input behavior and how data should be loaded and parsed.
+There are a number of attributes can be specified in input tag, these attributes help to define input behavior and how data should be loaded and parsed.

 .. list-table::
    :widths: 10 90